 0.2.1.2 Possible explanations for the gender difference in preparation

-The gender difference in preparation observed in the majority of the studies here may be driven by women’s relatively greater desire to reduce uncertainty around their future performance (given their greater average risk aversion) and/or increase their performance (given their lower average confidence).
+Although prior literature suggested that gender differences in preparation could have been driven by women’s relatively greater desire to reduce uncertainty around their future performance (given their greater average risk aversion) and/or increase their performance (given their lower average confidence).
 Indeed, mastery is an important driver of confidence [for review, see @Gist1992; @Usher2008].
 While it is possible that confidence and risk attitudes may be driving the gender difference in preparation and the choice to compete, it is important to note that preparation in our studies did not increase competitiveness in either men or women.
 Because participants were able to choose to prepare across studies before they completed the measures of risk attitudes and confidence, we are unable to identify whether preparation causally affected confidence and/or risk attitudes.
 Future work should examine the bidirectional relationships between confidence and preparation and risk and preparation.
 Of course, other explanations for the gender differences in preparation may also exist, including relative differences in real or perceived opportunity costs, how rewarding it is to prepare, and/or enjoyment on the task, and we encourage future work to explore these alternative explanations.
 Notably, given the consistency of perceptions of gender differences in preparation found across studies, our results directly speak to another possible explanation for the observed gender difference in preparation: stereotypes that women prepare more than men in general.

 0.2.2 Contribution to the literature on gender differences in competitiveness, risk attitudes, and confidence